oddy-boop/Edusync-git/README.md

 -   **`SUPABASE_SERVICE_ROLE_KEY`**: Also in **Settings > API**.
 This is a **secret** key and must never be exposed in the browser.
 -   **`NEXT_PUBLIC_SITE_URL`**: **(CRITICAL FOR AUTH)** This is your application's public address.
     -   For local development, use: `http://localhost:3000`
-    -   For production (e.g., on Vercel), use your final URL: `https://your-edusync-app.vercel.app`
+    -   For production, use your final URL: `https://your-edusync-app.pages.dev`
     -   **Why it's critical:** This URL is used to build the links sent in password reset and user invitation emails.
 If this is not set correctly, those links will be broken and will not work.
 -   **`TWILIO_...`**: Keys for the SMS service.
 Note that to send SMS with a name (Alphanumeric Sender ID) instead of a number, you may need to pre-register your sender ID with Twilio or your chosen provider, especially for countries like Ghana.
 This is a carrier requirement to prevent spam.
 Using a **Messaging Service SID** is the best way to ensure deliverability across all networks.